 Future phases of the project include a theater, two additional office buildings and a parking garage.
 All of this is a collaboration between Spirit of Texas Bank, the city of Conroe and Montgomery County.

-Crystal Mims obtained an SBA loan through Spirit of Texas Bank to acheive her dream of opening one of the most fun stores in Conroe, Texas.
+Crystal Mims obtained an SBA loan through Spirit of Texas Bank to achieve her dream of opening one of the most fun stores in Conroe, Texas.

 Stephen F. Austin and Jose Antonio Navarro were two of Texas' most prominent founders and best of friends.
 In this video sculptor Craig Campobella discusses their relationship and the creation of the statue now located in The Woodlands, Texas in front of Spirit of Texas Bank's Lake Front Circle location.